Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Ball State and its opponents have combined for 62.5 points only two times this season.
+- Ball State has combined with its opponents to put up more than 61.5 points only twice this season.

-- Northern Illinois' games have gone over 62.5 points in four of nine chances this season.
+- Wednesday's total is 4.6 points higher than the combined 56.9 PPG average of the two teams.

-- The two teams combine to average 56.9 points per game, 5.6 less than the over/under in this contest.
+- These two squads combine to surrender 61.4 points per game, 0.1 fewer than this contest's over/under.

-- The 61.4 combined points per game that these two squads have allowed this season are 1.1 fewer than the 62.5 over/under in this contest.

-- The Cardinals and their opponents score an average of 54.9 points per game, 7.6 fewer than Wednesday's total.
+- Cardinals games have an average total of 54.9 points this season, 6.6 fewer than Wednesday's over/under.

-- In 2021, games involving the Huskies have averaged a total of 56.1 points, 6.4 fewer than this game's set over/under.
+- The 61.5 over/under in this game is 5.4 points above the 56.1 average total in Huskies games this season.

 Ball State Stats and Trends

-- This season, the Cardinals are winless against the spread when entering a game as a favorite of 2.5 points or more.
+- The Cardinals have yet to cover the spread this season when favored by 2.5 points or more.

-- Ball State has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Ball State's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Ball State is 2-0 against the spread and 2-0 overall this season when the team records more than 33.8 points.
+- When Ball State puts up more than 33.8 points, it is 2-0 against the spread and 2-0 overall.

 - The Cardinals have turned the ball over nine times this season, three more turnovers than the Huskies have forced (6).